oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 Open
 ~~~~

+Click the order in the table to open it.

 On opening a selected open order, you will be redirected to the ordering process page (the step where you left off).

 .. image:: /frontstore_guide/img/orders/OpenOrder.png